I am a husband, father, software architect, jazz lover and ex-avid mountain biker (i.e. before the father role kicked in).

-Currently at Oracle, I’m Chief Architect of the Health Sciences Global Business Unit (HSGBU) where I manage a team of senior architects with domain expertise that spans the HSGBU product portfolio and am responsible for the architecture of Oracle’s product offerings in healthcare, life sciences and safety (“health sciences”).
+Previously I was Chief Architect of Oracle’s Health Sciences Global Business Unit (HSGBU) where I led a team of product architects that spans the HSGBU product portfolio and was responsible for the architecture of Oracle’s product offerings in healthcare, life sciences and safety (“health sciences”).

 Prior to my Digital Marketing focus I served as Adobe’s Chief Architect for Customer Experience Management, responsible for the architecture of the Adobe Digital Enterprise Platform and the Customer Experience Solutions it powers.
 In this role I formed and ran the Systems Architecture Team, directing a group of domain architects and technical leads to ensure the robustness of our platform and solutions.

 A specific aspect to my joining Adobe was to address the need for world-class Web Experience Management capabilities in Adobe’s enterprise portfolio, since the Web is the hub of customer interaction and engagement.
 I was responsible for the technical due diligence that led to Adobe’s acquisition of Day Software in October 2010, and was instrumental in Day’s subsequent integration into Adobe, not just from a products/technology perspective but also from a people/culture/process perspective.